3 Different Ways to Spend 1 Day in Innsbruck Itinerary

 You can find more information about these museums in the resources section.

-For the afternoon part of your one-day trip to Innsbruck, you’ll be heading to Ambras Castle, which is on the city’s southern edge.
 You’ll need about 3 hours to fully see Ambras Castle, so make sure to get there at least 3 hours before it closes.
 The last time I checked, Ambras Castle closes at 5 PM, so you might want to leave Old Town Innsbruck between 2 and 2:30 PM.
-The bus ride from Innsbruck train station to Ambras Castle, on bus number 4134, is about 30 minutes.

 I suggest downloading the castle’s smartphone app before you start exploring Ambras Castle.
 This handy app will be your audio guide, giving you an immersive experience where Archduke Ferdinand I and Philippine Welser virtually guide you through the castle.
 It’s a great way to make your visit even better.
-You can find the app in the resources section of this post.

-Option 3: One Day Itinerary For Visiting Innsbruck’s Scenic Attractions
+Option 3: Going to Innsbruck’s Scenic Attractions

-Innsbruck’s alpine experiences are some of the city’s top highlights.
-It makes Innsbruck unique among European destinations.
 If you’re visiting Innsbruck during the dry months and haven’t yet explored the mountains, I recommend spending a day discovering the city’s mountain landscapes and picturesque spots.
 Here’s the itineraty outline:

 1. Nordkette (4 hours, morning)